Nyloth9/solid-notifications/README.md

 # Solid Notifications 🍞

 A lightweight, customizable, and easy-to-use toast notification library for **SolidJS** applications.
-Perfect for displaying brief messages, alerts, or notifications to your users.

 ## Features